LifeStraw Home Microfilter Membrane | Why has my LifeStraw Membrane Microfilter become clogged before the end of the filtration cycle?

 Clogging can occur due to improper backwashing, cleaning, storage, trapped air bubbles, etc. It's important that the membrane filter stay hydrated and does not dry out.

-The filter's lifecycle is based on a variety of factors including water turbidity, care and maintenance.
+The membrane microfilter lasts up to 264 gallons and is based on a variety of factors including water turbidity, care and maintenance.

 One of the best ways to prevent clogging is to follow our long-term storage instructions.
 This prevents the membranes of our filters from drying out and/or becoming blocked over long periods of non-use.